timsch3/MoodMap/README.md

 - Make whole option element clickable on the Today page as on Options page
 - Save active page state
-- Make mood selector close when clicking outside (usability issue when choosing the already active option)
 - Make mood statistics clickable and show notes and other data

 ## Later